WUSTL-Biol4220/home/labs/.old/lab_14.md

 2 c 30
 ```

-Finally, for-loops can be nested with other control structures, including other for-loops and if-statements
+For-loops can be nested with other control structures, including other for-loops and if-statements

 ```python
 In [1]: x = [[1,2],[3,4]]